aburgh/Disk-Arbitrator/README.markdown

 * When activated and in Block Mounts mode, it simply rejects every new system attempt to mount a volume.

-* When activated and in Read-only mode, it rejects the original mount action and automatically sends it's own request to mount the volume, but it ensures the mount includes the option to make the file system read-only.
+* When activated and in Read-only mode, it rejects the original mount action and automatically sends its own request to mount the volume, but it ensures the mount includes the option to make the file system read-only.
 It also checks the file system type and, if it is HFS, it includes the flag to ignore the journal.

-**Reminder:** Disk Arbitrator does it's work by actively participating in the mounting process.
+**Reminder:** Disk Arbitrator does its work by actively participating in the mounting process.
 If the utility is deactived or is quit and not running, there is no protection from auto-mounting attached disks.
 However, once a disk appears and the process of either mounting or rejecting the mount is finished, then Disk Arbitrator may be quit without affecting the state of the disk.

 ### Working With Disk Images